unioslo/keycloak-psso-extension/README.md

 ## Documentation

-We haven't documented this throughly yet, but you can find a bit of explanation about the endpoints on this article: https://francisaugusto.com/2025/Platform_single_sign_on_diy/
+We haven't documented this extension throughly yet, but you can find a bit of explanation about the endpoints on this article: https://francisaugusto.com/2025/Platform_single_sign_on_diy/

+## Discussions

+It would be very nice if other developers could join our efforts, especially when it comes to the SSO Extension and its processing of SAML flows.
+If you can and want to help, send PR’s our way or drop as a line on the #Keycloak channel at the MacAdmins [Slack](https://macadmins.slack.com/archives/C09UKEDGBEH)

 ## Acknowledgement